RolandSall/RolandSall/README.md

 **Personal Information:**

-- 🌱  I’m currently in the process of Understanding && Implementing Microservices solutions
+- 🌱  I’m currently in the process of Understanding and Implementing Microservices solutions
 - 📫  How to reach me: roland.salloum00@outlook.com.

 ***